A Guide to Funeral Flower Etiquette

 If you’ve sent flowers to a cremation funeral, the bereaved family may choose to take some of the flowers home, or distribute them among family and friends.

 There is often a designated area where wreaths and letter tributes are displayed for a week or so after the funeral.
-After this period of time, crematoria and cemeteries usually dispose of funeral flowers – which are usually composted – unless the family is already visiting and refreshing the flowers on a loved one’s grave.
+After this period of time, crematoria and cemeteries usually dispose of funeral flowers, unless the family is already visiting and refreshing the flowers on a loved one’s grave.

 Personal funeral flowers may be taken down after a cremation service and are sometimes donated to a hospices and charities, while families sometimes also request that surplus bouquets are passed on this way.
 You may wish to keep the message cards and notes, to look back on and read when you feel the time is right.